MicrosoftDocs/sql-docs/docs/t-sql/data-types/char-and-varchar-transact-sql.md

 When a character expression is converted to a character expression of a different data type or size, such as from **char(5)** to **varchar(5)**, or **char(20)** to **char(15)**, the collation of the input value is assigned to the converted value.
 If a noncharacter expression is converted to a character data type, the default collation of the current database is assigned to the converted value.
 In either case, you can assign a specific collation by using the [COLLATE](../../t-sql/statements/collations.md) clause.

 > [!NOTE]
 > Code page translations are supported for **char** and **varchar** data types, but not for **text** data type.
-As with earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], data loss during code page translations is not reported.
+As with earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], data loss during code page translations isn't reported.

 Character expressions that are being converted to an approximate **numeric** data type can include optional exponential notation (a lowercase e or uppercase E followed by an optional plus (+) or minus (-) sign and then a number).

 Character expressions that are being converted to an exact **numeric** data type must consist of digits, a decimal point, and an optional plus (+) or minus (-).
 Leading blanks are ignored.
-Comma separators, such as the thousands separator in 123,456.00, are not allowed in the string.
+Comma separators, such as the thousands separator in 123,456.00, aren't allowed in the string.

 Character expressions being converted to **money** or **smallmoney** data types can also include an optional decimal point and dollar sign ($).
 Comma separators, as in $123,456.00, are allowed.